 Year 6 is an exciting year at St. Mary's School.
 There are many exciting opportunities to look forward to including forest schools, Lifeskills, camp, the water fight, Oscars night and the end of year production.
-Throughout the year, we are supported and challenged by Mr Pike and Miss Coffin, our class teachers, and Mrs Eastman, our TA, to ensure we do our very best and are ready for secondary school.
+Throughout the year, we are supported and challenged by Mr Pike , our class teacher, and Mrs Eastman and Mrs Briggs, our TAs, to ensure we do our very best and are ready for secondary school.

 Being in Year 6 means that we have many additional responsibilities, one of them being a buddy to Foundation Stage pupils.
 We also are given extra jobs such as collecting House points, recycling, lunch duty, Year 6 worship and being a school councillor (if we are elected).

 As we move towards the end of a very busy first term in Year 6, we wanted to share some of our learning.

 One of our highlights so far has been learning about World War 1 and making clay poppies with Mrs Eastman.
 The photos below show some of our poppies.

 We are very proud of how they have turned out and we enjoyed visiting the Thornbury war memorial to choose a soldier to dedicate our works of art to.
 Each one has the name of a local soldier who died in the war.

 Also in history we have learned about what the children of South Gloucestershire would have done to help out in the war and how they sent knitted socks to the men in the trenches with handwritten notes.

 This term all of our learning in English has surrounded Michael Morpurgo’s ‘War Horse’.
 We have written diary accounts from Joey’s point of view; a letter home from Charlie; descriptive setting descriptions of the action as the battle began and a log entry of a vet working with the war horses.
 We have been focusing on including interesting vocabulary, time connectives, adverbial phrases and a range of punctuation types.